mechcloud/mechcloud-oidc-proxy/README.md

 }'
 ```

-You can get `mechcloud_jwt_token` for the above command by logging into `MechCloud` and then entering `https://portal.mechcloud.io/oauth2/auth1` url in your browser.
+You can get `mechcloud_jwt_token` for the above command by logging into `MechCloud` and then entering `https://portal.mechcloud.io/oauth2/auth1` url in your browser. <cloudflare_api_token> is the API Token which you had generated in the previous step.

 ## Configuring proxy in MechCloud
 This proxy can be configured only at team level in MechCloud at this moment. , you will be adding/updating this information while creating/updating a team -